Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Another option for easily getting your finished books into the hands of other readers is by stocking a Little Free Library in your neighborhood.
 If there are already Little Free Libraries in your neighborhood, simply stop by one and leave a book you are finished with.
 If there aren’t any in your community yet, consider building your own!

 Another option is PaperBackSwap.com.
 This website allows you to send books you are finished with directly to other readers.
-For every book you send, you receive a credit which can be redeemed for a book from another member (I used to use this site quite a bit, but the postage does add up).
+For every book you send, you receive a credit that can be redeemed for a book from another member (I used to use this site quite a bit, but the postage does add up).

 Donate Books for a Good Cause

 Better World Books is an organization that accepts donated books, which are sold to raise money to support literacy projects around the world (books they receive in poor condition are recycled).
 They have drop boxes for book donations in many areas around the US and the UK.
 This is my favorite way to pass along books I no longer need.